-A measurement family gathers the units concerning the same product measurement, e.g., weight, length, frequency, etc.
+A measurement family is used to gather the units concerning the same product measurement, e.g. a weight, a length, a frequency, etc.

 For example, the Weight measurement family allows you to store the weight of products in grams, kilograms, ounces, pounds, etc.

-The PIM comes with the following measurement families and units, but you can easily add your own measurement units from a single place.
+The PIM comes with basic measurement families and units but you can add your own measurement units easily from a single place.

-The Settings menu has a dedicated Measurements entry where you can see all the existing measurement families, create your own measurement families with their units, or add units to the existing measurement families.
+In the Settings menu, there is a dedicated Measurements entry where you can see all the existing measurement families, create your own measurement families with their units or add units to the existing measurement families.

-Then, you can add measurement attributes, enrich your products with measurement data, and convert them during product exports.
+Then you will be able to add measurement attributes, enrich your products with measurement data and convert them during product exports.